Pranab Mukherjee: Sonia Gandhi says former president was integral part of party and national life

 Madhya Pradesh Chief Minister Shivraj Singh Chouhan said in a tweet that India has lost a “ virtuous and devoted son”.

-Tributes from foreign leaders
+Tributes from foreign leaders and organisations

+United States Democratic presidential candidate Joe Biden on Tuesday said Mukherjee believed deeply in the importance of India and the US tackling global challenges together, PTI reported.
+“President Shri Pranab Mukherjee was a devout public servant who believed deeply in the importance of our two nations tackling global challenges together,” Biden said.
+“Jill and I are saddened by his passing – our prayers go out to his loved ones and the Indian people.”

+The US India Business Council said with Mukherjee’s death, India lost an “incredible statesman”.
+On the other hand, The New York Times described Mukherjee as the “Indispensable Man of Indian Politics”.

 Nepal Prime Minister KP Sharma Oli expressed grief over Mukherjee’s death.
 “I am deeply saddened by the news of passing away of former President of India Pranab Mukherjee,” he wrote on Twitter.
 “Heartfelt condolences to the government and people of India as well as the bereaved family members.”